 Jump to navigation

 The principal graduate program of the school is a two-year curriculum leading to the degree of Master in Public Affairs (M.P.A.).
 Students can earn a dual degree in public affairs and law (M.P.A./J.D.) after four years of study in the Woodrow Wilson School and a collaborating law school.
-The school also has a graduate program leading to a Doctor of Philosophy (Ph.D.) in public and international affairs, as well as a one-year Master in Public Policy (M.P.P.) for mid-career professionals and individuals who have earned a J.D., M.D., or Ph.D. in a science discipline.
+The School also has a graduate program leading to a Doctor of Philosophy (Ph.D.) in public and international affairs, as well as a one-year Master in Public Policy (M.P.P.) for mid-career professionals.

 Ph.D. – 25 page sample of research.
 Applicants are required to select a cluster when applying.

 M.P.A. – Course list.
 4 page policy memo.
-Applicants applying to certificate programs are required to submit a 1 page certificate program statement.
 Applicants applying to a joint degree program are required to submit a 2 page joint degree statement.
 Applicants are required to select a field when applying.

 M.P.A. – J.D. – Course list.
 4 page policy memo.
 2 page joint degree statement.
-Applicants applying to certificate programs are required to submit a 1 page certificate program statement.
 Applicants are required to select a field when applying.

 M.P.P. – 4 page policy memo.
-Applicants applying to certificate programs are required to submit a 1 page certificate program statement.
-Applicants are required to select a subplan and field when applying.
-Mid-career professionals are required to have 7 years’ experience.
+Applicants are required to select a field when applying.
+Mid-career professionals are required to have a minimum of 7 years’ experience.

 The purpose of the WWS doctoral program is to train top-quality researchers in these critical areas of public policy, and it offers a Doctor of Philosophy in Public Affairs in two research clusters: Security Studies; and Science, Technology and Environmental Policy (STEP).
-An average of six students per year are admitted to the program, with three in each cluster.
-These clusters use an interdisciplinary approach to address serious policy challenges.
-Each cluster has a substantial group of WWS faculty whose research aligns with the focus of that cluster.
+Six students per year on average are admitted to the program, with three in each research cluster.

-The examination covers two fields identified by the student in consultation with a faculty committee and includes two written components and may include an oral component, depending on the cluster.
-Preparation for the examination normally occurs through participation in seminars, workshops, reading courses, and individual study.
-Students should complete all parts of the examination by the end of the second year.
+The examination covers two fields identified by the student in consultation with a faculty committee and includes two written components and may include an oral component.
+Students are expected to complete all parts of the general examination by the end of the second year.